nikstar/pear/README.md

 docker-compose up
 ```

-This will start Pear on port 5001 and you can access it by going to http://localhost:5001/myapp in your web browser.
+This will start Pear on port 5001 and you can access it by going to <http://localhost:5001/myapp> in your web browser.

-Note that you can customize the environment variables, volumes, and external port to fit your needs.

 ## License